 Premises liability is the law that makes those who own or occupy land or buildings legally responsible for injuries suffered by persons who are present on the property.
 Premises liability would apply, for example, where a supermarket customer is injured after slipping on a grape and falling in the produce aisle.
 It’s essentially when an injury occurs on someone else’s property.

 Information provided in this video is meant to help you understand the law surrounding premises liability.
 You should always contact a legal professional for specific advice about your situation.
-The attorneys at Koonz, McKenney, Johnson, DePaolis and Lightfoot, L.L.P. have over 30 years experience handling premises-liability cases.
+The attorneys at Koonz McKenney Johnson & DePaolis LLP have over 30 years of experience handling premises liability cases.
 We present this video to help you better understand your situation as it pertains to premises liability.

 The liability of a possessor of property for injuries sustained by a visitor to the property varies depending on the visitor’s legal classification.
 The classifications make up a rough sliding scale.

 Lowest on the legal-classification scale is the trespasser.
 A trespasser is a person who enters or remains on the possessor’s property without the possessor’s consent.
 A possessor of property owes a trespasser merely a duty to refrain from harming the trespasser by intentional or reckless conduct or by entrapment.